-You may be wondering what those parenting superstars or seemingly-perfect homeschoolers have that you don’t have.
+You may be wondering what those parenting superstars or seemingly perfect homeschoolers have that you don’t have.
 Do you suspect that they’ve been gifted with some “perfect parenting” genes?
-And do you sometimes wonder if, when God was handing out those genes, he skipped you?
+And do you sometimes wonder if he skipped you when God handed out those genes?

 I don’t buy it.
 I believe we can all be super-parents!
 Well, at least that we can all raise healthy and responsible children who are equipped for a great future.